HILLELOH/Project_Geo_Gebra/README.md

 ## features
 ### Draw / Delete
-Our GUI is able to handle inputs of data, Draw it and Delete.
+Our GUI is able to handle inputs of data, Draw it and Delete. <br />
-Current shapes availables:
+Current shapes availables: <br />
-Point
+Point <br />
-Line
+Line <br />
-Circle
+Circle <br />
-Each shape have those following features:
+Each shape have those following features: <br />
-   Label - Represent the shape in the text and also on the figure.
+   Label - Represent the shape in the text and also on the figure. <br />
-   Drag - Each shape can be drag from it place, the label will change as follow.
+   Drag - Each shape can be drag from it place, the label will change as follow. <br />
-   Hide - hide the object from the figure but not from the list of shapes (not as delete).
+   Hide - hide the object from the figure but not from the list of shapes (not as delete). <br />

 ### Undo / Redo